Omskka/Programming-With-C-Inclass-Exercies/README.md

-<h1>WEEK 3<h1>
+<h1>WEEK 3</h1>

 **Law_Of_Exponents_**

  Write a program for the law of exponents
  Include math.h header for powerfunction double pow(double base, doubleexponent);
- Prompt a menu to select theoperation to perform○ Compile with an additional linkingflag clang lawOfExponents.c -olawOfExponents -lm
+ Prompt a menu to select theoperation to perform Compile with an additional linkingflag clang lawOfExponents.c -olawOfExponents -lm

 ***WEEK 4***